-- Isolated vertices, as well as "isolated edges" (isolated copies of K_2) are blocks. - A cycle is always 2-connected, so it is always inside the same block. - Since the only edges that are not in cycles are cut-edges, an edge with its two enpoints is a block if and only if it is a cut-edge. - Blocks in a tree are edges (along with their two endpoints). - Blocks in a loopless graph are its isolated vertices, its cut-edges and its 2-connected components.
+- Isolated vertices, as well as "isolated edges" (isolated copies of K2) are blocks. - A cycle is always 2-connected, so it is always inside the same block. - Since the only edges that are not in cycles are cut-edges, an edge with its two enpoints is a block if and only if - Blocks in a tree: - Blocks in a loopless graph: